If you come across injured wildlife, please contact a wildlife care organisation.

 The NSW Department of Industry, Planning and Environment has put together the 'Helping Wildlife in Emergencies' web page.
 This resource includes important considerations for interested individuals when providing food and water for native wildlife as well as when providing food and water is no longer needed.

-Community members wishing to volunteer or donate to local wildlife carers should refrain from using injured wildlife hotlines.
-They should instead submit their interest via email or donate using the online donations platforms found on wildlife carer websites.
+If you want to volunteer or donate to local wildlife carers, please refrain from using injured wildlife hotlines during times of crisis.
+Instead, please submit your interest via email or donate using the online donations platforms found on wildlife carer websites listed below.

-In areas where natural tree hollows are scarce, nest boxes may be used as artificial hollows for many hollow-dependent fauna species.
-It is important to recognise that whilst nest boxes may increase habitat for many fauna species, they should not be considered a replacement for natural tree hollows.
+In areas where natural tree hollows are scarce, nest boxes provide hollow-dependent fauna species with artificial hollows to call home.
+However it's important to recognise that whilst nest boxes may increase habitat for many fauna species, they should not be considered a replacement for natural tree hollows.

-Floods can have an impact on native wildlife throughout our shire.
-Wildlife can be displaced and disoriented due to the heavy rainfall and localised flooding.
+Floods can have an impact on native wildlife throughout our Shire.
+Wildlife can be displaced and disoriented due to heavy rainfall and localised flooding.

 The State Government has put together the 'helping wildlife during floods' web page.
 This resource provides important considerations when encountering wildlife during flood events, including appropriate steps and who to contact.